hanakim120/LH_food_supply/README.md

 3. **verbose**: verbosity
 4. **k**: using k-fold when k > 0

+## Tabnet
+1. **n_d**: Width of the decision prediction layer.
+Bigger values gives more capacity to the model with the risk of overfitting.
+Values typically range from 8 to 64. (n_d == n_a)
+2. **n_steps**: Number of steps in the architecture (usually between 3 and 10)
+3. **gamma**: This is the coefficient for feature reusage in the masks.
+A value close to 1 will make mask selection least correlated between layers.
+Values range from 1.0 to 2.0.
+4. **lambda_sparse**: This is the extra sparsity loss coefficient as proposed in the original paper.
+The bigger this coefficient is, the sparser your model will be in terms of feature selection.
+Depending on the difficulty of your problem, reducing this value could help.
+5. **n_independent**: Number of independent Gated Linear Units layers at each step.
+Usual values range from 1 to 5.
+6. **n_shared**: Number of shared Gated Linear Units at each step Usual values range from 1 to 5
+7. **use_radam**: use radam as optimizer for training tabnet, oterwise use adam instead.
+8. **epochs**: epochs
+9. **batch_size**: batch size
+10. **lr_decay_start**: when to start learning rate decay
+11. **lr_step**: apply learning rate decay with every N step
+12. **lr_gamma**: learning rate reduction ratio
+13. **optim_lr**: initialize learning rate for optimizer

 ## LGBM
 1. **num_leaves**: number of leaves limitation for growth stopping
 2. **min_data_in_leaf**: minimum number of data in leaf when the tree growing